 - 1. Discuss entrepreneurship opportunities in the golf industry - a.
 Describe factors to consider in making a decision to open a business - b.
 State sources and procedures for funding a small business - c.
 Describe the advantages and disadvantages of the different forms of business ownership - 2.
 Describe procedures and techniques for hiring and retaining employees - a.
 Discuss methods for training employees - b.
 Describe factors related to employer-employee relationships including insurance, wages and benefits, withholding taxes, performance evaluation, employer liability, and terminations - c.
 Examine laws and regulatory agencies relating to hiring migratory and immigrant labor - d.
 Describe the uses of records in managing a golf course - 3.
 Describe the steps in purchasing equipment and materials - a.
 Interpret specifications and working drawings - b.
 Calculate estimates for purchasing process - c.
 Develop a contract for a specific job that includes the following essential elements: working drawings and specifics, general and specific conditions, and methods of payment - d.
 Develop a work schedule for a golf course - 4.
 Develop evaluation tools to assess job performance - a.
 Write a job description for a specific area of employment on a golf course staff - b.
 Develop skill sheets for the different golf course maintenance operations to evaluate employee performance - 5.
-Discuss and perform common turfgrass calculations selection, installation, and management /maintenance of turfgrass for golf courses.
+Discuss and perform common turfgrass calculations

-Course Number and Name: GTT 2813 Turfgrass Management for Golf Courses
+GTT 2813 Turfgrass Management for Golf Courses

-Description: This course aims to provide instruction and practice in the identification,

-Hour Breakdown: Semester Credit Hours Lecture Lab Contact Hours 3 2 2 60
+Description: This course aims to provide instruction and practice in the identification, selection, installation, and management /maintenance of turfgrass for golfcourses.
+Hour Breakdown: Semester Credit Hours Lecture Lab Contact Hours 3 2 2 60 Prerequisite: Instructor Approved